VirusPilot/docker-ogn/README.md

   - `docker compose up --detach --build --force-recreate`
 - if you are building over an unstable IP connection:
   - `nohup docker compose up --detach --build --force-recreate &`
-- you may be asked `Y/n` a couple of times, it is safe to answer all of them with `Y`
 - `sudo reboot`
 ---
 ### apply configuration changes (e.g. station coordinates)